iCliniq Logo

 • Food can be given by enteral (intestinal) method, by injection, or by some parenteral route.

-• Vitamin supplements are given (vitamins B6, C, and thiamine), particularly thiamine supplementation is given to prevent the development of Wernicke’s encephalopathy. (acute clinical condition, triad that involves ataxia, confusion, and nystagmus).
+• Vitamin supplements (vitamins B6, C, and thiamine), particularly thiamine supplementation, are given to prevent the development of Wernicke’s encephalopathy (acute clinical condition, triad that involves ataxia, confusion, and nystagmus).

 • Antiemetic therapy (drugs to stop vomiting).